-3. Available Disciplinary/Intervention Responses
+4. Available Disciplinary/Intervention Responses

-Authorized Discipline/Intervention.
-The school district may impose the following kinds of discipline and responsive measures in response to violations of the responsibilities, prohibitions and rules set forth in this Code:
+The school district may impose, but are not limited to, the following kinds of discipline and/ or interventions in response to violations of the responsibilities, prohibitions and rules set forth in this Code:

-- (a) Classroom discipline;
+- a) Classroom discipline;

-- (b) Verbal or written reprimand;
+- b) Verbal or written reprimand:

-- (c) Special assignment;
+- c) Special assignment;

-- (d) Detention under Policy JGB;
+- d) Detention (parents will be notified before students are kept after school)

-- (e) Counseling;
+- e) Counseling;

-- (f) Strict supervised study;
+- f) Strict supervised study;

-- (g) Behavior contract;
+- g) Behavior contract;

-- (h) Teacher or schedule change;
+- h) Teacher or schedule change;

-- (i) Extra school;
+- i) Extra school;

-- (j) Student probation status under Policy JGC.
+- j) Student probation status under Policy.

-- (k) In-school suspension, including Saturday school;
+- k) In-school suspension, including Friday and/or Saturday school;

-- (l) Out-of-school suspension;

-- (m) Expulsion;

-- (n) Assignment to the alternative school or the Student Assistance Program;

-- (o) Temporary, permanent, partial or total deprivation of one or more of the following or other privileges:

-- (i) Participation in extracurricular activities, such as, by way of example and not limitation, intramural or interscholastic sports; - (ii) Participation in graduation ceremonies, or any part of the same; - (iii) Participation in student government or the affairs of same; - (iv) Participation in student plays; - (v) Attendance on school trips; and - (vi) Bus riding privileges.
+- 1) Out-of-school suspension; - m) Expulsion; - n) Assignment to an alternative placement and/or a student assistance program; - o) Temporary, permanent, partial or total deprivation of one or more of the following or other privileges: - i.
+Participation in extracurricular activities, such as, but not limited to intramural or interscholastic sports and activities; - ii.
+Participation in graduation ceremonies, or any part of the same; - iii.
+Participation in student government or the affairs of same; - iv.
+Participation in student plays: - v.
+Attendance on school trips; and/or - vi.
+Bus riding privileges.

-4. Prohibited Discipline
+5. Prohibited Discipline

-- (a) Corporal punishment.
+- a) Corporal punishment.
 Corporal punishment shall not be used as a disciplinary measure.
-Policy JGA. - (b) The use of reasonable force, as set forth in Policy GBED, is permissible only under the following circumstances: - (i) For the purpose of self defense. - (ii) To prevent physical injury to a student or any other person. - (iii) To restrain temporarily or remove a student or any other person whose behavior is disrupting the orderly exercise and performance of school district functions, and who refuses, upon request, to refrain from doing so.
+Policy JGA. - b) The use of reasonable force, as set forth in Policy GBED, is permissible only under the following circumstances: - i.
+For the purpose of self-defense. - ii.
+To prevent physical injury to a student or any other person. - iii.
+To restrain temporarily or remove a student or any other person whose behavior is disrupting the orderly exercise and performance of school district functions, and who refuses, upon request, to refrain from doing so.

-5. Elementary Student Disciplinary Response Structure
+6. Student Disciplinary Response Structure

-Except as otherwise stated in this Code, or where circumstances justify deviation from the following principles, the elementary student disciplinary response structure is governed according to the following:
+Except as otherwise stated in this Code, or where circumstances justify deviation from the following principles, the student disciplinary response structure is governed according to the following:

-(a) Purpose.
+a.
+Purpose.

-Effective instruction in the elementary school requires a safe and orderly learning environment.
+Effective instruction in school requires a safe and orderly learning environment.
 It is the inherent responsibility of all members of the professional staff to contribute to the establishment and maintenance of such an environment.
 This environment requires that students maintain behavior that is free from risks to themselves and others, is free from activities that detract from their own or other student's learning, is respectful of property and contributes to their own learning.

-(b) Methods.
+b.
+Methods.

-The achievement of this safe and orderly environment is the direct result of clear statements of specific expectations, and the consistent monitoring of student behaviors and application of intervention strategies.
+The achievement of this safe and orderly environment is the direct result of clear statements, modeling, and teaching of specific expectations, and the consistent monitoring of student behaviors and application of intervention strategies.